MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ### What's new

-#### Improved guidance for endpoint and firewall requirements
+#### Endpoint and firewall requirements

-Guidance for endpoints and firewall requirements has been improved to cover the base requirements and additional steps required for cloud scripting and shared content.
+* Guidance for endpoints and firewall requirements has been improved to cover the base requirements and additional steps required for cloud scripting and shared content.

     For more info, see the improved [endpoints and firewall configuration guidance](../Setup/Content/preparing-your-organization.md#work-with-your-organizations-security-team).

+* With this release, we are starting to transition multi room events in the Mesh app on PC and Quest to use the same backend infrastructure as Teams for spatial audio.
+This will result in improved audio quality and simplify the set of URL/port requirements needed to run events in Mesh once the rollout is complete later in July.

+    For more info, see [Endpoints and firewall configuration](../Setup/Content/preparing-your-organization.md#endpoints-and-firewall-configuration) in the Preparing your organization for Mesh article.

 ### Resolved product issues